About the Center

 We live at a time of rapid, transformative change.
 While our society has significant ability to shape the future to our liking, we often act as poor stewards of the future human condition.
 Too often we make decisions overly focused on the short-term, missing promising and much-needed opportunities to improve our long-term prospects.

-As a central concept the Center will help policy makers and the public practice proper due diligence for the long-term future.
+As a central concept the Center helps policymakers and the public practice proper due diligence for the long-term future.
 In many cases, our long-term goals may have little influence on our choice of near-term actions.
-Given today’s opportunities, constraints, uncertainty, competing values, and the fact that future generations will make their own choices, merely meeting our near-term goals may frequently provide sufficient stewardship for the long-term.
-But in some cases, choosing one set of near-term actions over another may prove decisive to humanity’s long-term future condition.
+Given today's opportunities, constraints, uncertainty, competing values, and the fact that future generations will make their own choices, merely meeting our near-term goals may frequently provide sufficient stewardship for the long-term.
+But in some cases, choosing one set of near-term actions over another may prove decisive to humanity's long-term future condition.

-Many factors discourage effective due diligence, from people’s psychological tendency to misestimate novel risks to political and institutional pressures that favor short-term results.
+Many factors discourage effective due diligence, from people's psychological tendency to misestimate novel risks to political and institutional pressures that favor short-term results.
 Long-term policy analysis, however, can help overcome these barriers by identifying these key actions, communicating their importance to diverse audiences, and suggesting the policies and incentives needed to encourage these actions and sustain them over time.
-In its first six years, the Pardee Center played an important role in advancing the state of the art for such long-term analysis.
-In its next phase, the Center aims to play a central role in disseminating these tools into widespread practice.
+The Pardee Center has played an important role in advancing the state of the art for such long-term analysis and is now working to play a central role in disseminating these tools into widespread practice.

-The Pardee Center will organize its activities around two main themes:
+The Pardee Center organizes its activities around two main themes:

 - Conducting long-term policy analysis that helps organizations implement better long-range policy and